openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 This sets the compression level used when creating mipmaps for the ofTexture contained by the ofImage.
+Parameters:
+compression The ofTexCompression to set.